nnao45/jgob/README.md

 ## Info
 - I think that jgob is as flowspec controller, so may not be received routes.
 - jgob is running auto sync interval 1sec "jgob.route" and GoBGP Rib(If you use "gobgp" cmd, no problem).
-- jgob's global configuration, Intentionally can't change(add neighbor, delete neighbor, change router-id,,,), but you can use "gobgp" cmd, so this operation, use cmd.
+- jgob's global configuration, Intentionally can't change(add neighbor, delete neighbor, change router-id...), but you can use "gobgp" cmd, so this operation, use cmd.
 - jgob can receving protocol "tcp", "udp", "icmp".
 - jgob can receving flowsepc action (MBGP EXT_COMMUNITIES) "accept", "discard", "rate-limit".
   this three action, using same keys "extcomms"